orel33/testfw/README.md

 * test framework for C/C++ projects
 * a simple framework written in C, with few files to include in your project
-* framework developed in C on Linux (based on POSIX standard)
+* framework developed on Linux system based on POSIX standard, as far as possible
 * easy way to integrate your tests, just by adding some *test_\*()* functions
 * support test with *argv* arguments
 * all tests are executed sequentially (one by one)